sharpie7/circuitjs1/README.md

 .../circuitjs1.html?positiveColor=%2300ff00 // change positive voltage color (rrggbb) .../circuitjs1.html?negativeColor=%23ff0000 // change negative voltage color
 ```
+The simulator can also interface with your javascript code.
+See war/jsinterface.html for an example.

 ## Building an Electron application

 The [Electron](https://electronjs.org/) project allows web applications to be distributed as local executables for a variety of platforms.
 This repository contains the additional files needed to build circuitJS1 as an Electron application.